 Children with a statement of special educational needs who are registered pupils at a special school can only be removed from school with our consent.
 Pupils with a statement who have been registered at a mainstream school can be educated at home providing arrangements are judged to be suitable and meet the child's needs as outlined in the statement.

 What you need to know about home education

 There is no funding for parents who home educate their children and some children will miss the daily contact with friends at school.
 You will need to consider the social development of your child, which would be enhanced through sharing activities with other children.
 You may find it useful to build up contacts with other parents also educating their children at home.
 Building a wide circle of like-minded friends and contacts with other home educated children allows you to exchange ideas and resources, and you can always explore the possibility of group discounts on entry fees for educational visits.
 There is also an increasing amount of free learning material on the internet.

 In order for your child to take GCSEs, you will need to find a registered centre to take the exams - this is usually a school or college.
 As a home educator you will have to contact individual examination boards to find out how they handle private candidates.
 You will have to pay for any exam registration fee and assessment of coursework, by an accredited person.

 Herefordshire Council's Elective Home Education service offers advice to families who have opted to educate their children at home.
-Completing the elective home education initial parent plan can help you plan out how you intend to meet the educational requirements to make sure your child has an education which is suitable for their age, ability and aptitude.
+Completing the elective home education notice to home educate can help you plan out how you intend to meet the educational requirements to make sure your child has an education which is suitable for their age, ability and aptitude.